Mogote Hills of Viñales Valley

 Sunbathe at Cayo Jutía Beach

-With its crystal blue waters and white sandy beaches, Cayo Jutía is about an hour away from Viñales Valley.
+With its crystal blue waters and white sandy beaches, Cayo Jutía is about an hour from Viñales Valley on the Caribbean Sea.
 Pass over miles and miles of long bumpy roads to reach this gorgeous destination, one of the main keys that make up the Los Colorados archipelago, located on the northern coast of the Pinar del Río province.
-Caution, if you’re taking an old classic car out to this beach be warned that for the most part they run on diesel engines and the fumes alone may be nauseating due to the slow speeds taken over the extremely bumpy roads.

-Almost deserted, the shallow waters and mangroves offer the perfect end to an already incredible day.
-And if you’re looking for a bite to eat visit the restaurant located beachside.
+Almost deserted, the shallow waters and mangroves offered the perfect end to an already incredible day.

 With that, our time in Cuba came to an end.
 A country not at all what I expected but surprisingly special nonetheless.
 My only hope is that its people find health, happiness and prosperity.